jkk/formative/README.md

                       "x" + extension).
 Will be normalized and formatted automatically.
       :date-select  - Date dropdown.
-Renders as multiple :select fields, parses as a UTC java.util.Date.
+Renders as multiple :select fields, parses as a UTC java.util.Date (or Date for ClojureScript).
                       Accepts Joda dates as values.
                       Special keys:
                         :year-start
                         :year-end